-With fairly similar distribution networks, products and services offered by CIBC's major competitors, price competition in more traditional bank businesses such as deposit-taking and lending, together with historically low levels of interest rates, has compressed net interest margins.
+With fairly similar distribution networks, products and services offered by CIBC's major competitors, price competition in more traditional bank businesses such as deposit-taking and lending, together with historically low levels of interest rates, has limited net interest margin growth.
 Revenue growth has been supported by higher fee-based business, as the major banks have expanded their wealth management and wholesale operations over the past decade.

 In recent years, federal regulations have fostered increased competition by allowing subsidiaries of foreign banks and non-bank financial institutions to offer traditional banking services.
 Advances in technology have also opened up the market to new types of competitors and expanded the reach of existing non-bank competitors by allowing the delivery of limited financial services and products without the presence of a physical branch network.
+Several global investment banks are active participants in the Canadian capital markets.